Barchmann Mansion: Changing owners, 17791811

-On 4 December 1809, Hage sold the mansion to the Jewish merchant Jacob Salomon Meyer (1783-1845).
+On 4 December 1809, Hage sold the mansion to the Jewish merchant Jacob Salomon Meyer (1783–1845).

 Scavenius and Treschow families

 In 1811 the Barchmann Mansion was acquired by the industrious landowner Jacob Brønnum Scavenius.
-He had made a fortune in Danish India and on his return to Denmark acquired Ghorslev Manor on Stevns.
+He had made a fortune in Danish India and on his return to Denmark acquired Gjorslev Manor on Stevns.
 His widow kept the property after her husband's death.
 The Scavenius family owned it until 1877.

 The property was in 1898 acquired by Willum Frederik Treschow.
 He left it to Frederik Vilhelm Rosenkilde Treschow.
 His widow Andrea Bjørn Rothe owned the mansion until her death in 1884.